Jingnyeong

 Jikryeong (Korean: 직령; Hanja: 直領; RR: jingnyeong), sometimes written as jikryung or jingnyeong and also known as jikryeongpo (직령포; 直領袍; jingnyeongpo), is a type of po with a straight neckline.
-It could be worn as an outwear by men and was sometimes worn under the danryeong.
+It could be worn as outwear by men and was sometimes worn under the danryeong.
 The jikryeong was worn in ordinary times and was worn all year round.
 It was also worn as a mourning attire during the Joseon period.
 Following the Japanese invasion (1592–1598), its usage as an outerwear decreased and was more often used as an undergarment.
 After the latter half of the 17th century, the jikryeong was turned into an inner lining for the danryeong, thus turning to a single lined garment.

 Design and construction

 The collar of the jikryeong as its name indicate is straight collar, closing to the right side.
 It may also come with rectangular side panels (무, moo) on each side of the robe.